 The original Emley AFC's history stretches back as far as 1903.
-They were somewhat successful in Yorkshire non-league football over the years, winning several championships but were perhaps most famous for their FA Cup run in the later part of the 1990s which saw them playing against West Ham United.
+They were successful in Yorkshire non-league football over the years, winning several championships but were perhaps most famous for their run to the third round of the FA Cup in 1998 which saw them playing at West Ham United.

 Things started to go wrong for the original club in 2000 after the Northern Premier League announced new ground regulation rulings.
 As Emley were unable to improve their ground, they moved to Wakefield to avoid expulsion from the league.

-The move and name change to Wakefield & Emley F.C. in 2003, alienated many Emley fans who had supported the club throughout the years.
+The move and name change to Wakefield & Emley FC in 2003, alienated many Emley fans that had supported the club throughout the years.
 The final straw came when the Northern Counties East League discontinued its reserve league as the reserve team had continued to play at the old Welfare Ground in Emley even after the first team move to Wakefield.

-The disbanding of the Reserve Team lead to several fans and former members forming the current club in the name of A.F.C.
-Emley in 2005, moving back to their home village.
+The disbanding of the Reserve Team lead to several fans and former members forming the current club in the name of AFC Emley in 2005, moving back to their home village.
 During their first season, the club finished third in the West Yorkshire League Division One.
 A year later the club was successful in an application to become members of the Northern Counties East Football League Division One.
-Joint managers Nicky Bramald and Ray Dennis stood down at the end of the 2007-08 season after the club struggled to find its feet at the higher level.

 In 2012/13 the new Emley really started to create some headlines of their own.
 The season saw a best ever run to the 4th round proper of the FA Vase and a then highest finish of 7th in the league.